jeffnyman/improbable-mission/DESIGN.md

 - Finds which color index (0-15) it matches in the `source` palette.
 - Replaces it with the corresponding color from the target palette (e.g., vice).

+### Game Canvas

+I have a canvas with attributes of `width="960" height="600"`.
+The CSS for the canvas element, however, has attributes of `width: 320px; height: 200px;`.
+The attributes on the canvas define the intrinsic resolution of the canvas, meaning the number of pixels in the canvas's internal coordinate system (its drawing surface).
+This is the actual pixel grid used for rendering content via the canvas's 2D or WebGL context.

+The CSS values control the display size of the canvas element in the browser, referring to how large it appears on the page in CSS pixels.
+The canvas will be scaled to fit these dimensions, stretching or compressing the intrinsic resolution to match the CSS size.

+The browser will scale the 960x600 pixel canvas to fit within the 320x200 CSS pixel area.
+This means the canvas's content is compressed by a factor of 3 (960/320 = 3 for width, 600/200 = 3 for height).
+Why do all this?
+By setting a higher intrinsic resolution (960x600) than the display size (320x200), I can make sure that the canvas has more pixels to work with, improving clarity on high-DPI screens, like Retina displays.
+The browser scales the high-resolution canvas down to the CSS size, making graphics appear crisp rather than blurry.
+In this case, a 960x600 canvas scaled to 320x200 CSS pixels has a 3x pixel density, ideal for modern displays with 2x or 3x pixel ratios.

+Importantly for me, since I'm using a spritesheet, a larger intrinsic resolution allows for detailed rendering without needing to dynamically resize assets.
+The browser handles scaling, which can be more efficient than rendering at a lower resolution and upscaling.
+For _Impossible Mission_, with its platformer-style rooms and sprites, a higher internal resolution ensures smooth animations and sharp visuals when scaled to a smaller display size.

+The dimensions (960x600 and 320x200) maintain the same aspect ratio (1.6:1).
+This ensures the game’s visuals aren't distorted when scaled.
+For a game like _Impossible Mission_, maintaining the aspect ratio is crucial for consistent level design and sprite proportions across different screen sizes.

 ## 📐 Sound Files

 The Commodore 64 used the SID chip (Sound Interface Device, MOS 6581/8580), which was revolutionary for its time.
 Sound isn't stored as audio files but instead as two things: music/sound data (note sequences, instrument parameters, waveforms) and a player routine, which was 6502 code that interpreted the data and programmed the SID registers.